Twenty Eight

 Where Irvine's Fine Dining Corridor Meets Sourcing-Led American Cuisine

 Jamboree Road is not a street that announces itself as a dining destination.
 It is a wide, efficiently planned artery through one of Southern California's most deliberately designed cities, lined with corporate campuses, upscale hotels, and the kind of polished commercial architecture that Irvine does with more discipline than almost any comparable American suburb.
 Yet it is precisely in this environment that a certain kind of ambitious restaurant finds its footing: not the downtown-neighbourhood bistro feeding a residential block, but the destination dining room that draws from a broad geographic catchment across Orange County and beyond.
-Twenty Eight, at 19530 Jamboree Road, operates in that context.
+Twenty Eight, at 19530 Jamboree Road, is a restaurant in Irvine serving modern American steakhouse cuisine with Asian influences.

 The address situates it within a cluster of restaurants that collectively represent Irvine's higher dining register.
 Alongside venues like Bistango and Andrei's Restaurant, Twenty Eight belongs to the tier of Irvine dining rooms that position themselves for occasions rather than convenience.
 This is a meaningful distinction in a city where the majority of restaurant traffic skews toward efficiency and familiarity.
 A room that asks diners to slow down, commit to a longer meal, and pay attention to what is on the plate is making a particular kind of argument about what Orange County dining can be.